School of Tourism and Sports

 There is a course "St. Petersburg Study Trip" available for all students.
 The course includes a one-week study trip to St. Petersburg, Russia.
 The cost per student is approximately 150 - 200 Euros (+ visa costs).
 Please note:

-- Your passport must be valid at least 6 months after the trip ends
+- You will need a passport and the passport must be valid at least 6 months after the trip ends

 - You will be applying for the visa from Finland as a foreigner to Russia.
 Further information about the Russian visa: http://www.vfsglobal.com/russia/finland/English/index.html!